 glass apothecary jar (I found this one at the thrift store for cheap!)

 Step 1: Take apart an old grapevine wreath.
 I have found that a soak in warm water in your sink can help loosen up the shape of the wreath.
 You only need a few thin branches from the wreath, but it helps to take it apart a bit to get what you need from it.

 Step 2: Clean up those wooden easter eggs from the thrift store.
 These little eggs were meant to hang from one of those little easter trees, so they all had little strings hanging from the bottoms.
 I first chipped off the hot glue and pulled out those strings before I began painting.

 Step 3: Paint the eggs.
 The first coat of craft paint I used here is Spa Blue by DecoArt.
 To hold the eggs up while they dry, I used toothpicks and floral foam.

 Step 4: Speckle the eggs.
-With Dark Chocolate by DecoArt, I flicked bits of paint onto the blue eggs giving them that speckled look.
+With dark brown paint, flick bits of paint onto the blue eggs giving them that speckled look.
 You might want to do this step outside.
-It’s a bit messy.
+It’s can be a bit messy.

 Step 5: Clear gloss coat.
 This step is not shown here, but find a clear glossy top coat to give the eggs a shine.

 Step 6: Tie a matching turquoise ribbon around the glass container.
 Finish off the edges of the cut ribbon by melting the edges with a candle.
 This is one of my favorite quick tips.